Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-issues-and-fixes.md

 Lastly, if you are using a laptop, try making sure it is plugged into an outlet.
 Some laptops may change power management while running programs that can cause the program to stall.

-### Using a dust collector causes the machine to disconnect
+### Machine disconnects when using a dust collector

 The most common solution for preventing static buildup is by having an escape path for built-up charges.
 Using a 'ground point' works because it'll be a path of least resistance which stray charges will prefer to take instead of sticking around.